worlund/Kattis/README.md

 # Kattis
-Solution to problems in open kattis.
+Solutions to problems in open kattis.